bplok20010/matrix2d.js/README.md

  * @param {Number} [ty=0] Specifies the ty property for the new matrix.
  * @constructor
  **/
-export declare class Matrix2D implements Matrix {
+export declare class Matrix2D {
   /**
    * Multiplier for converting degrees to radians.
 Used internally by Matrix2D.
    * @property DEG_TO_RAD